-Prerequisite: (R), CS 1353 or Evaluation by Instructor
+Prerequisite: (R) Math 0203 or adequate math placement test score, CS 1353.

 3 CREDITS Students will learn how to install, configure, and troubleshoot basic networking hardware, protocols, and services and to describe the features and functions of networking components.
 A foundational knowledge in the important areas of media and topologies, protocols and standards, network implementation, and network support will be developed using a combination of lectures and interactive assignments.